Skip to Main Content

 Sayfo - an Account of the Assyrian Genocide

 This text is one of the few surviving eyewitness sources on the Assyrian genocide, written by a seminarian living in greater Tur Abdin (the southeast of today's Turkish state).
 The perspective is one that is little known and less discussed.
-Translated and annotated by a master of Syriac with an in-depth knowledge of modern Assyrian history, this text creates a unique opportunity for new and progressive scholarship.

 Book cover